sanzceb/telegram-bots/echo/README.md

 A simple Telegram bot implementation that echoes back the messages it receives, demonstrating a basic functionality using long polling.

-## Features

-- Long polling implementation for receiving updates
-- Message echo functionality
-- Offset management to prevent duplicate message processing
-- Only incoming messages are processed (updates with field `'message'`)
-- Graceful exiting when no new messages are available

 ## Key Concepts Learned

 1. **Long Polling Strategy**